Rafael Casal: Theater

 Casal and Diggs co-founded the BARS workshop at the Public Theater in New York City.
 The workshops serve as a platform for artists to explore and enhance their craft by merging contemporary verse with theatre.

 Film and television

 In 2018, Casal and Daveed Diggs released their movie, Blindspotting.
 The duo wrote, produced, and starred in the film, which uses verse to tell the story of Oakland.

 In 2020, the movie was adapted as a comedy-drama series of the same name.
 Casal reprised his role as Miles and served as co-writer, director, executive producer, and showrunner.
 The series premiered at the Tribeca Film Festival on June 11, 2021, and began streaming on Starz on June 13, 2021.
 Season 2 premiered at SXSW in March 2023 and began streaming on April 14, 2023.
 In September 2023, Blindspotting was cancelled.

 Casal has also appeared in supporting roles in Bad Education, The Good Lord Bird and the second revival of Are You Afraid of the Dark?
 In 2023, he appeared as X-5/Brad Wolfe in the second season of the series Loki.
+In 2026 Casal played the role of Neil in 3 episodes of the Netflix series "The Boroughs" (2026).